This page last updated: 15 November 2019.

 house-trained.
 If he needs to go while indoors, which is

-rare, he choses the newspaper in the corner, probably
+rare, he chooses the newspaper in the corner, probably

 remembering receiving a tiny ferret biscuit and not